 1-Reciprocity: If someone gives us something, we want to give something in return.

-2-Consistency: We all have a deep need to be consistent with our behaviour.
+2-Consistency: We all have a deep need to be consistent with our behavior.

 3-Social Proof: We are deeply persuaded by what other people think.